Comparing Folic Acid and Methylfolate for Fertility

 • These test aren’t routinely performed.
 The good news is that, regardless of whether you have this mutation, studies show that supplementing with the recommended intake of folic acid effectively increases folate levels to help prevent neural tube defects (NTDs).

-American College of Obstetricians and Gynecologist, the CDC, and The Institute of Medicine recommend folic acid over methylfolate.
+Folic acid is recommended over methylfolate by the American College of Obstetricians and Gynecologist, the CDC, and The Institute of Medicine.
 This is because folic acid has evidence showing it lowers the rates of NTD.
 The evidence is inconclusive for methylfolate.

 It’s recommended to consume 400mcg of Dietary Folate Equivalents (DFE) at least 1 month before pregnancy, but ideally 3 months before pregnancy.